swiftlang/swift-evolution/proposals/optional-iteration.md

 }
 ```

 To avoid additional nesting, you can coalesce with `?? []` for `Array` only or use `sequence?.forEach`, which excludes usage of control transfer statements.
-As stated, both of these workarounds have considerable drawbacks.
+As stated, both workarounds have considerable drawbacks.

 ## Proposed solution